 The Community Charter requires that the District of Saanich approve a Five Year Financial Plan bylaw each year prior to the adoption of the annual property tax bylaw.
-This document provides the supporting details to the 2021-2025 Draft Financial Plan Bylaw, which will be considered for adoption by Council on May 10, 2021.
+This document provides the supporting details to the 2021-2025 Draft Financial Plan Bylaw, which will be considered for adoption by Council before May 15, 2021.